ManimCommunity/manim/docs/source/contributing/testing.rst

 ============
 Adding Tests
 ============
-When adding a new feature, it should always be tested.
-Tests prevent manim from breaking at each new feature added by checking if any other feature has been broken and/or been unintentionally modified.
+If you are adding new features to manim, you should add appropriate tests for them.
+Tests prevent manim from breaking at each change by checking that no other feature has been broken and/or been unintentionally modified.

 How Manim Tests
 ---------------

-To conduct our tests, we use ``pytest``.
-Running ``pytest`` in the root of the project will start the testing process, and will show if there is something wrong.
+Manim uses ``pytest`` as its testing framework.
+Running ``pytest`` in the root directory of the project will start the testing process, and will show if there is something wrong.

 Some useful pytest flags:
-- ``-x``, that will make pytest stop at the first fail,
+- ``-x``, that will make pytest stop at the first fail;

-- ``-s``, that will make pytest display all the print messages (including those during scene generation, like DEBUG messages).
+- ``-s``, that will make pytest display all the print messages (including those during scene generation, like DEBUG messages;

-- ``--skip_slow`` will skip the (arbitrarly) slow tests.
+- ``--skip_slow`` will skip the (arbitrarly) slow tests;

 - ``--show_diff`` will show a visual comparison in case an unit test is failing.